scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 # Path-Lookup Examples {#app-c}
 {:numbered="false"}

 To illustrate how the path lookup works, we show two path-lookup examples in sequence diagrams.
 The network topology of the examples is represented in {{figure-8}} below.
 In both examples, the source endpoint is in AS A. {{figure-9}} shows the sequence diagram for the path lookup process in case the destination is in AS D, whereas {{figure-10}} shows the path lookup sequence diagram if the destination is in AS G. ASes B and C are core ASes in the source ISD, while E and F are core ASes in a remote ISD.
-Core AS B is a provider of the local AS, but AS C is not, i.e., there is no up-segment from A to C. "CS" stands for controle service.
+Core AS B is a provider of the local AS, but AS C is not, i.e., there is no up segment from A to C. "CS" stands for controle service.

 ~~~~